"Be the change you wish to see in the world....."

-I took the leap into becoming a full-time yoga teacher and became a Certified Iyengar Yoga Teacher in 2011 (I am now Certified at Int.
-Jr. II which allows me to mentor student teachers).
+I took the leap into becoming a full-time yoga teacher in 2007 and became a Certified Iyengar Yoga Teacher in 2011.
 I continue to do marketing consulting for select organizations and people because it is a skill that I enjoy sharing.
 I continue my yoga studies with my teachers, Manouso Manos and Victoria Austin.
 I have had the honor of studying at the Ramamani Iyengar Memorial Yoga Institute (RIMYI) in Pune, India three times 2010, 2012, 2014.
 In 2010 and 2012 I was blessed to have the experience of being in a class with B.K.S.
 Iyengar himself as he trained his granddaughter Abhijata.
 I am saddened by his passing in August of 2014 and of his daughter Geeta Iyengar’s passing in December 2018, but I am excited about the legacy of yoga they left for the future.
 I feel the immense responsibility for passing on this boon to humanity and welcome the challenge!